ComparativeGenomicsToolkit/taffy/README.md

     norm           normalize TAF blocks
-    add-gap-bases  add sequences from HAL or FASTA files into TAF gaps index          create a .tai index (required for region extraction) stats          print statistics of a TAF file
+    add-gap-bases  add sequences from HAL or FASTA files into TAF gaps index          create a .tai index (required for region extraction) sort           sort the rows of a TAF file to a desired order
+    stats          print statistics of a TAF file
 ```